A Model of Fast Concept Inference with Object-Factorized Cognitive Programs: Results

 In the example of mistaken object identity in Table \ref{table:mistaken_id}, the two objects are both red squares with identical size, and so it appears that the object close to the center does not move since the other object is moved to its previous location (Fig.\ref{fig:failures}B).
 Consequently, when that object is moved up, the VCC considers it to be a matched object becoming unmatched and prunes the program from further search.
 Failures in this category, which account for half of the failure cases, could be solved by encoding an ``object ID'' in the input and output examples, or by relaxing the node pruning condition.

-In the example of faulty argument prediction in Table \ref{table:faulty_arg}, an extremely low probability was assigned to the (correct) `star' argument, causing all transitions to \verb#set_shape_attn(star)# to be assigned an extremely low value in the Markov transition matrix, so the correct node was never be visited.
-Because argument prediction is implemented with neural networks, we are unable to explain why it failed in this particular case.
+In the example of faulty argument prediction in Table \ref{table:faulty_arg}, an extremely low probability was assigned to the (correct) `star' argument, causing all transitions to \verb#set_shape_attn(star)# to be assigned an extremely low value in the instruction transition matrix, so the correct node was never be visited.
+Because argument prediction was implemented with neural networks, we are unable to explain why it failed in this particular case.
+This case serves as an example of the limitations in explainability imposed by the use of black-box models.
 Failures in this category could likely be solved with an improved argument prediction model.

-Table \ref{table:low_budget} shows the most difficult concept in data set.
+Table \ref{table:low_budget} shows the most difficult concept in the data set.
 In addition to requiring $23$ instructions (the longest program requires $24$), it makes use of instructions such as \verb#fixate_previous# and \verb#fixate_next# that are rare in other concepts and thus are assigned low transition probabilities.
 Most importantly from the perspective of object factorization, this concept requires $15$ instructions before the first object is matched.
 Since the naive search algorithm was able to find all programs of length 16 with a search budget of $500,000$ programs, we might expect object factorization to overcome this failure and others like it if given a search budget in this range.